Tichard/EASA/README.md

 2 - Place the microphone in front of the speakers (@~1m)

-3 - Set your speakers volume to the 3/4
+3 - Set your speakers volume

-4 - Run the software with Octave GNU software
+4 - Run the software with Octave GNU

 5 - Observe the response